-->

 Fear is the biggest enemy of investors.

-Stopping SIPs during a crash is usually an emotional decision, not a rational one.
-Successful investors stick to their plan, even when markets are uncomfortable.
+Stopping SIPs during a crash is typically an emotional decision, rather than a rational one.
+Successful investors stick to their plan, even when market conditions are unfavourable.

 Discipline often matters more than strategy.